Back to: SOLID Design Principles in C#

 Example Without using the Liskov Substitution Principle in C#:

 Let us first understand one example without using the Liskov Substitution Principle in C#.
-We will see the problem if we are not following the Liskov Substitution Principle, and then we will see how we can overcome such problems using Liskov Substitution Principle.
+We will see the problem if we are not following the Liskov Substitution Principle, and then we will see how we can overcome such problems using the Liskov Substitution Principle.
 In the following example, first, we create the Apple class with the method GetColor.
-Then we create the Orange class, which inherits the Apple class as well as overrides the GetColor method of the Apple class.
-The point is that an Orange cannot be replaced by an Apple, which results in printing the color of the apple as Orange, as shown in the below example.
+Then, we create the Orange class, which inherits the Apple class and overrides the GetColor method of the Apple class.
+The point is that an Orange cannot be replaced by an Apple, which results in printing the color of the apple as Orange, as shown in the example below.

 Example Using the Liskov Substitution Principle in C#

 Let’s modify the previous example to follow the Liskov Substitution Principle using C# Language.
-Here, first, we need a generic base Interface, i.e., IFruit, which is going to be the base class for both Apple and Orange classes.
+First, we need a generic base Interface, i.e., IFruit, which will be the base class for both Apple and Orange.
 Now, you can replace the IFruit variable can be replaced with its subtypes, either Apple or Orage, and it will behave correctly.
 In the code below, we created the super IFruit as an interface with the GetColor method.
-Then the Apple and Orange classes were inherited from the Fruit class and implemented the GetColor method.
+Then, the Apple and Orange classes were inherited from the Fruit class and implemented the GetColor method.

-Now, run the application, and it should give the output as expected, as shown in the below image.
-Here we are following the LSP as we are now able to change the object with its subtype without affecting the behavior.
+Now, run the application, and it should give the expected output, as shown in the image below.
+Here, we follow the LSP as we can change the object with its subtype without affecting the behavior.

 So, now Fruit can be any type and any color, but orange cannot be the color red.
 An apple cannot be of the color orange, meaning we cannot replace an orange with an apple, but fruit can be replaced with an orange or an apple because they are both Fruits; an apple is not an orange, and an orange is not an apple.